Claude Code

 Configuration using the CLI tool

-claude mcp add umbraco-mcp npx @umbraco-cms/mcp-dev@beta
+claude mcp add umbraco-mcp npx @umbraco-cms/mcp-dev@16

 # Add with environment variables

-claude mcp add umbraco-mcp --env UMBRACO_CLIENT_ID="your-id" --env UMBRACO_CLIENT_SECRET="your-secret" --env UMBRACO_BASE_URL="https://your-domain.com" --env NODE_TLS_REJECT_UNAUTHORIZED="0" --env UMBRACO_INCLUDE_TOOL_COLLECTIONS="document,media,document-type,data-type" -- npx @umbraco-cms/mcp-dev@beta
+claude mcp add umbraco-mcp --env UMBRACO_CLIENT_ID="your-id" --env UMBRACO_CLIENT_SECRET="your-secret" --env UMBRACO_BASE_URL="https://your-domain.com" --env NODE_TLS_REJECT_UNAUTHORIZED="0" --env UMBRACO_INCLUDE_TOOL_COLLECTIONS="document,media,document-type,data-type" -- npx @umbraco-cms/mcp-dev@16

 claude mcp list

-Configuration via .mcp.json (Project-specific)
+Project-specific configuration via .mcp.json

-• Configure MCP servers per project
+• Configure MCP servers per project.

-• Share configuration safely with team members
+• Share configuration safely with team members.

-• Override global Claude Code MCP settings
+• Override global Claude Code MCP settings.

-• Use an .env file to prevent secrets being added to source
+• Use an .env file to prevent secrets being added to source.

 Example .env file